SnkSynthesis/deadline-dodge/README.md

 * A collision between the player and one of the rocks will end the game (which clear the screen)
 * The game speeds up over time
 * Player position can be reset to starting position by pressing LOAD button
+* The objective of the player is to surive without getting hit by rocks as long as possible

 ## Implementation